 Did Siskel and Ebert Agree More the Longer They Worked Together?

 All of which revived a thought I had as their various shows (“Sneak Previews,” etc.) wound their way through the years: Did Roger and Gene tend to agree more the longer they worked together?
-It seemed so to me, anecdotally; but unless someone counted the thumbs ups/downs, we’d never really know.
+It seemed so to me at the time; but unless someone counted the thumbs ups/downs, we’d never really know.

 For a while there, as I was tabulating, it seemed like I was onto something.
 They start out with only three agreements in 1975 but within a few years they’re together on 7 of the 10.
 But then it slips.
 And rises?
 And slips.
-And then back to three?
-But back up again.
+And then back down to three a few times.
 And we wind up with something fairly inconclusive.

 Siskel and Ebert did seem to agree on the No. 1 movie of the year the longer they were together: